-The entry age actuarial cost method was used in the December 31, 2016 valuation.
-The total pension liability in the December 31, 2016 actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement:
+The entry age actuarial cost method was used in the December 31, 2019 valuation (using a December 31, 2018 date rolled forward).
+The total pension liability in the December 31, 2019 actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement:

 Inflation 2.5 percent

-Salary increases 3.50 to 7.35 percent, including inflation and productivity factor
+Salary increases 3.50 to 7.35 percent, including inflation and productivity factor b.

-Discount rate 3.64 percent

-b.
 Law Enforcement Officers Special Separation Allowance (Continued)